yorkbill/get-support/using-support-center.md

 # Using the Support Center
 {: #using-avatar}

 If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to get help with determining the cause of the problem and finding a solution.
-If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review your product topics and featured FAQs, open or manage a support case, or search community content.
-If you can't log in to your account, start a chat by going to the [{{site.data.keyword.Bluemix_notm}} Support](https://www.ibm.com/cloud/support) page and clicking **Let's talk**.
+If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter){: external} to review your product topics and featured FAQs, open or manage a support case, or search community content.
+If you can't log in to your account, start a chat by going to the [{{site.data.keyword.Bluemix_notm}} Support](https://www.ibm.com/cloud/support){: external} page and clicking **Let's talk**.
 Or you can complete the [Create an Account, Login, or Billing Request form](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create).
 {:shortdesc}

 As a classic infrastructure user, you might be familiar with support tickets.
 Tickets are now called cases in {{site.data.keyword.Bluemix_notm}}.
 {: note}

 Three different types of support plan are offered.
 For more information, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).
-You can change your current support plan at any time by contacting {{site.data.keyword.Bluemix_notm}} sales.
-Go to the [{{site.data.keyword.Bluemix_notm}} support page](https://www.ibm.com/cloud/support){: external} and click **Contact Us**.
-From there, you can communicate with an expert through chat, phone, or email.
+You can change your current support plan at any time by contacting a [{{site.data.keyword.Bluemix_notm}} Sales](https://{DomainName}//catalog?contactmodule){: external} representative.

 ## Getting support